CHOCOLATE CHIP SCONE COOKIES

 1/2 cup chopped walnuts, OR pecans (optional) (125 mL)

-In food processor, process butter, liquid sweetener, erythritol, eggs and vanilla extract 2 minutes.
+In food processor, process butter, liquid sweetener, bulk sweetener of choice, eggs and vanilla extract 2 minutes.
+Add gelatin, if using; process.
 Add dry ingredients; process at least 1 minute.
 The dough will be stiff.
 Stir in chocolate chips and walnuts or pecans.

 Place in heaps of 2 tbsp (30 mL) of cookie dough on well-greased cookie sheet.
 With clean fork, flatten cookies ever so slightly.
 Bake in 375°F (190°C) oven 7 to 10 minutes, or until brown underneath.
 Immediately transfer, using an extra thin spatula, to a wire rack to cool.
 Repeat 2 more times with the rest of the cookie dough.
 These cookies can be kept at room temperature for a couple of days.